What is an Allergy Blood Test?

 Is there any Risk associated with the Allergy Blood Test?

-What important information is needed to know about an Allergy Blood Test?
+What is Essential information about the Allergy Blood Test?

 Blood testing for allergies might not always be reliable.
 When you don't have an allergy, the findings can indicate that you do (also known as a false positive).
 This could occur if you ate particular meals before the test and your body reacts mildly to certain ingredients.
 Rarely will a blood test reveal that you don't truly have an allergy when you do (also known as a false negative).